jameslnewell/redux-when/README.md

 - `condition : (state : object, action : object) => boolean` &mdash; Required.
 The condition that determines when the action is dispatched.

 - `createAction : (action : object) => *` &mdash; Required.
-Create the action that will be dispatched when the `condition` evaluates to `true`.
+A function creating the action that will be dispatched when the `condition` evaluates to `true`.
 Can return any value dispatchable by your store including thunks, promises etc as long as your store is configured with the necessary middleware.

 **Returns:**